From Abracadabra to Zombies | View All

 3. make biased evaluations of ambiguous or inconsistent data, tending to be uncritical of supportive data and very critical of unsupportive data.

 It is because of these tendencies that scientists require clearly defined, controlled, double-blind, randomized, repeatable, publicly presented studies.
 Otherwise, we run a great risk of deceiving ourselves and believing things that are not true.
-It is also because of these tendencies that in trying to establish beliefs non-scientists ought to try to imitate science whenever possible.
-In fact, scientists must keep reminding themselves of these tendencies and guard against pathological science.
+It is also because of these tendencies that in trying to establish beliefs non-scientists ought to try to imitate science whenever possible: attempt to falsify your belief rather than follow your natural tendency to confirm your belief.
+In fact, scientists must keep reminding themselves of these tendencies too and guard against confirmation bias and pathological science.

 On the other hand, self-deception may not always be a flaw and may even be beneficial at times.
 If we were too brutally honest and objective about our own abilities and about life in general, we might become debilitated by depression.

-See also ad hoc hypothesis, cold reading, communal reinforcement, confirmation bias, control study, Occam's razor, pathological science, placebo effect, post hoc fallacy, selective thinking, subjective validation, testimonials, wishful thinking, and Beyond Science.
+See also ad hoc hypothesis, backfire effect, communal reinforcement, confirmation bias, control study,motivated reasoning, Occam's razor, pathological science, placebo effect, post hoc fallacy, selective thinking, subjective validation, testimonials, and wishful thinking.

 books and articles

 Kruger, Justin and David Dunning.
 "Unskilled and Unaware of It: How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments," Journal of Personality and Social Psychology December 1999 Vol. 77, No. 6, 1121-1134.

 Unskilled and Unaware of It: How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments by Justin Kruger and David Dunning, Department of Psychology, Cornell University